Andreas Gustafsson: Doping case

 In March 2015 Gustafsson was provisionally suspended from sports after a sample from December 2014 had been found positive for a prohibited substance.
 Gustafsson waived the right to have the B sample tested.
 On 6 March 2015 the Swedish Sports Confederation announced that they had banned him for two years for testing positive for EPO.

 Personal life

 Gustafsson was born in Gothenburg, Sweden.
 When he was 15 years old he moved to Huntington Beach CA after his mother married an American.
 He ran track for Mission Viejo High School.
-He went to School at Utah Valley University and Brigham Young University graduating with a degree in aviation.
+He went to School at Utah Valley University graduating with a degree in aviation.
 He is a commercial pilot.

 He is married to his wife Molly and has two boys, Dylan Henning and Elijah David.
 His father and life-long coach, Bo Gustafsson was an Olympic silver medalist in 1984 in the 50 kilometer walk.